purunep/OperationalizingMachineLearning/starter_files/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Operationalizing Machine Learning
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, I have build and deploy model and consume the endpoint using REST api call.
-For building, deploying the model I am using Microsoft Azure Auto ML and also using Azure ML pipeline.
-For the training I am using Bank marketing training data set from the following link : https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv
+In this project, We have built and deploy model and consume the endpoint using REST API call.
+For building, deploying the model We are using Microsoft Azure Auto ML and also using the Azure ML pipeline.
+For the training we are using Bank marketing training data set from the following [link](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv/)
 The classfication model goal is to predicts if a client will subscribe to a fixed term deposit with a financial institution.

 ## Architectural Diagram
 Here is the Architectural diagram that shows all the main step from creating a dataset to Auto ML and choosing the best model from the trained model.
-After we choose the best model , we published and consume the endpoint.
+After we choose the best model, we published and consume the endpoint.
 ![alt text](https://github.com/purunep/udacityProject2/blob/main/Images/ArchitectureDiagram.png)